bevacqua/css/README.md

 }
 ```

-See [Nesting](#nesting) for information in regard to how styles should be overridden
+See [Selectors and Nesting](#selectors-and-nesting) for information in regard to how styles should be overridden

 ## Classes